thrive4/app.fb.imageviewer/readme.md

 .bmp, .gif, .jpg, .png, .pcx, .jpeg, .tff\
 Special support for .mp3 this will extract the\
 cover art from a mp3 and display it if present.\
-Haptic support for keyboard, mouse and gmepad.
+Haptic support for keyboard, mouse and gamepad.
 ## usage
 imageviewer.exe "path to file or folder"\
 imageviewer.exe "path to file or folder" fullscreen\